 Money Means guides are brought to you by FSCS, the people who protect your money from £1 up to £85,000 in UK banks, building societies and credit unions.
 Find out more.

-Half the UK admit to buying things online from their bed, with 1 in 7 admitting they regret what they buy**.
+Half the UK admit to buying things online from their bed, with one in seven people admitting they regret what they buy**.

 The average person has 10 apps on their electronic devices that help them to spend money.

 If smart phones are making it easier for us to spend our money, can they help us save it too?